What You Will Do:

 - Distance: how far the sensor is from a light source, measured in centimeters (cm).

-- Linear function: a function that changes at a constant rate and can be written in the form y = m x + b.
-The graph of a linear function is a straight line.
+The graph is a straight line.
 This model is useful when the data appear to follow a steady increase or decrease.

 - Interpolation of a model: using the graph of a mathematical model to estimate an intensity value for a distance that lies between the real data points.
 This shows how well the model agrees with measurements already collected.